 This is the greatest concern with feeding canned foods, if your pet will even take it.
 Buying a reptile with the assumption that live insects won't be needed is may cause problems.
 Most reptiles, mainly lizards, are stingy or highly individualistic.

 Since turtles hunt by smell, they will most likely take the food unless they don't like the taste.
 Lizards such as geckos and bearded dragons have had mixed results according to customer reviews.
-I experimented on a bearded dragon in a nature center I was volunteering at; the animal was not interested in the food when the food was still but with the use of a vibrating feeding dish or even dangling a non-live cricket, it was eaten.
+I experimented on a bearded dragon in a nature center where I was volunteering; the animal was not interested in the food when the food was still but with the use of a vibrating feeding dish or even dangling a non-live cricket, it was eaten.

 Other reports vary from the animal eating nothing but the foods to others not touching it.
-Chameleons are very unique animals who are attuned to specific movement.
+Chameleons are very unique animals who are attuned to specific movements.
 With both of the panther chameleons I have owned, none would even glance at the vibrating dish, but I've fed them exclusively on the foods through other methods (the results were mixed, but other factors may have affected that).

-Any animal that is used to being hand fed will begin to identify your hand as offering food.
+Any animal that is used to being hand-fed will begin to identify your hand as offering food.
 Chameleons trained with this method may also accept canned foods

 Frogs typically need a stimulus, or movement, from the foods but will often take it.
 My axolotl takes the canned worms (and frozen blood worms) with ease as well as my red eared slider.
-Mammals and birds will probably benefit the most from canned foods and have no problem recognizing the scenty foods as edible.
+Mammals and birds will probably benefit the most from canned foods and have no problem recognizing the smelly foods as edible.
 The canned crickets are my genet's 2nd favorite food.
 I am also currently feeding a Singapore Blue tarantula and Vietnamese centipede with the food.
 They both need minimal stimulus.